 The Project is fundamental for the increased share of the public transportation in the daily commuting modes and to the success of achieving the reduction of CO2 emissions as well as reduction of fine particles and traffic congestion levels.
 In addition to that, the Project is expected to bring additional energy efficiency through the replacement of the old and less efficient metro trains.

 METRO WARSZAWSKIE SP ZOO

-Metro Warszawskie Sp. z o.o. ("Warsaw Metro" or the "Company"), a limited liability company wholly owned by the City of Warsaw and providing urban transport services on the subway line in Warsaw.
+Metro Warszawskie Sp. z o.o. ("Warsaw Metro" or the "Company"), a limited liability company wholly owned by the City of Warsaw and providing urban transport services on two subway lines in Warsaw.

 EBRD Finance Summary

-Up to PLN 400.6 million senior loan to co-finance the new rolling stock to be purchased by the Company, which is part of the Warsaw Metro development project implemented by the City of Warsaw and the Company (the "Project").
-It is expected that part of the EBRD financing will be syndicated.
+EBRD financing will be part of a syndicated loan facility for the entire amount of up to PLN 392.5 million to co-finance the new rolling stock to be purchased by the Company, which is part of the Warsaw Metro development project implemented by the City of Warsaw and the Company (the "Project").
 The Project is expected to be co-financed from the EU Cohesion Funds, the Company and debt financing.

 Total Project Cost